-If you happen to be interested in a modern life, filled with the vast outdoor experiences Alaska can offer that too.
-In this case you might want to go for one of the bigger cities – Anchorage, Fairbanks and Juneau.
-These three cities offer a lot of career opportunities and given the fact that Alaska is being targeted by so many big companies nowadays, I am sure it won’t be hard to find a job.
+If you happen to be interested in modern life, rich in outdoor experiences Alaska can offer that too.
+In this case, you might want to go for one of the bigger cities – Anchorage, Fairbanks, or Juneau.
+These three cities also offer a lot of career opportunities.
+The fact that Alaska is being targeted by so many big companies nowadays, finding a job shouldn’t be hard.

-Alaska happens to be the only state that does not collect state sales tax or levy an individual income tax on earned or unearned personal income (only some cities do).
-On top of that, every Alaskan, receives a yearly payment from the Alaska Permanent Fund Corporation, every resident can apply online in order to receive the Permanent Fund Dividend.
+Alaska is the only state that does not collect state sales tax or levy an individual income tax on earned or unearned personal income (only some cities do).
+On top of that, every Alaskan receives a yearly payment from the Alaska Permanent Fund Corporation.
+Every resident can apply online to receive the Permanent Fund Dividend.

-I know that the lack of personal income tax is very appealing, however the weather is still in the back of your mind isn’t it?
-The good news is that you shouldn’t be worried about it – yes it does get very cold in the winter up to -65 F in some regions, however, the summer can be very appealing with temperatures varying between 60 – 90 degrees Fahrenheit.
+The absence of personal income tax may be very appealing, but the weather may still be your concern.
+The good news is that you shouldn’t worry about it.
+Although it does get very cold in the winter, up to -65 F in some regions, the summer can be very pleasant with temperatures varying between 60 – 90 degrees Fahrenheit.

-- The City of Sitka – situated on the West side of the Baranof Island, Sitka is one of the safest cities to live in Alaska, with a crime rate of 2, 379 crimes per 100, 000 people.
-It is well known for its high median real estate price of $309, 800, has an incredible air quality (one of the lowest pollution rates -> 13) and it has an average summer temperature of 55F.
-If you are interested in going to a university or expanding your career, this might be the place for you – the city is famous with its university and the Baranof Island Brewing Company.
+- The City of Sitka, situated on the West side of Baranof Island, is one of the safest cities in Alaska, with a crime rate of 2, 379 crimes per 100, 000 people.
+It is well known for its high median real estate price of $384,500.
+Sitka has incredible air quality (one of the lowest pollution rates -> 13) and an average summer temperature of 55F.
+If you consider going to a university or expanding your career, this might be the place for you – the city is famous for its university and the Baranof Island Brewing Company.

-- Anchorage – a dream come true – it has one of the lowest unemployment rates in the country, standing at 5.5%, a huge amount of career opportunities, no sales tax and an average summer temperature of 56 degrees.
-You can expect a bit more expensive homes and the rent is a bit higher too, however, the median household income stands a higher as well, so I’m sure you can afford it.
+- Anchorage is a dream come true.
+It has one of the lowest unemployment rates in the country, standing at 5.1%, a huge amount of career opportunities, no sales tax, and an average summer temperature of 56 degrees.
+You can expect a bit more expensive homes and the rent is a bit higher too.
+However, the median household income stands higher as well.

 Photo credit to packca.files.wordpress.com